Skip to main content

 • Content-addressed.
 Every blob is identified by its BLAKE3 hash.
 Clients verify the bytes they receive — they do not trust any node to return the right content.

 • Paid per megabyte.
 Every byte delivered is paid, including node-to-node cache-miss pulls.
-Payments run on off-chain channels in governance-allowlisted ERC-20s, with on-chain settlement only at channel open and close.
+Payments run on off-chain channels denominated in USDC (fixed at deployment), with on-chain settlement only at channel open and close.

 • Origin-hidden.
 Origin backends (S3, R2, B2, NFS, local disk) are opaque per-node configuration.
 No external origin URL is ever exposed to the network.

-• Staked and slashable.
-Nodes stake TOKEN to join the peer mesh.
+• Bonded and slashable.
+Nodes post a TOKEN capacity bond (scaled to declared bandwidth) to join the peer mesh.
 Slashable offenses have on-chain evidence paths that anyone can challenge.

 • No single operator.
 Gossip for discovery.
 A DHT for content location.
 Optimistic challenge-response for disputes.
-Token-weighted governance with a timelock for parameter updates.
+Operator governance weighted by delivered bytes, with a timelock for parameter updates.

 What it isn’t